itmeson/sngn/home/ants.rst

 **One Hundred Hungry Ants**, by Elinor J. Pinczes and illustrated by Bonnie MacKain, is another delightful story, in which a colony of ants sets out to raid a picnic.
-They start out marching in single file, when the littlest ant, a budding mathematician, shouts "Stop, we're moving way too slow.
+They start out marching in single file, when the littlest ant, a budding mathematician, shouts "Stop!
+We're moving way too slow!
 Some food will long be gone unless we hurry up.
 So... with 2 lines of 50 we'd get there soon, I know."

 So the ants scurry about to reform into 2 lines, then set out again.
 But